squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 GuidoSerassio maintains the official [[http://squid.acmeconsulting.it/|native Windows port]] of Squid (built using the Microsoft toolchain) and is actively working on having the needed changes integrated into the standard Squid distribution.
 His effort is partially based on earlier Windows NT port by Romeo Anghelache.

-The original development code name of the 2.5 project port was SquidNT, but after the 2.6.STABLE4 release, this project was complete.
+ {i} The original development code name of the 2.5 project port was SquidNT, but after the 2.6.STABLE4 release, this project was complete.
 So when speaking about Squid on Windows, people should always refer to Squid, instead to the old SquidNT name.

 == What Squid mailing lists are available? ==